Hinduism in Bangladesh: Hindu temples

-Hindu temples and shrines are more or less distributed all across the country.
+Hindu temples and shrines are distributed across the country.
 The Kantaji Temple is an elegant example of an 18th-century temple.
-The most important temple in terms of prominence is the Dhakeshwari National Temple, located in Dhaka.
-This temple along with other Hindu organizations arranges Durga Puja and Krishna Janmaashtami very prominently.
+The most prominent temple is the Dhakeshwari National Temple, located in Dhaka.
+This temple, along with other Hindu organizations, arranges Durga Puja and Krishna Janmaashtami very prominently.
 The other main temples of Dhaka are the Ramakrishna Mission, Ramna Kali Temple, Joy Kali Temple, Laxmi Narayan Mandir, Swami Bagh Temple and Siddheswari Kalimandir.

-Many Hindu temples have suffered from the implementation of the Vested Property Act through which land and moveable property has been confiscated by agents acting on behalf of successive governments.
+Many Hindu temples have suffered from the implementation of the Vested Property Act through which land and movable property have been confiscated by agents acting on behalf of successive governments.